L2 Foundation Certificate In Accounting

 • How will I be assessed?

-This qualification also includes a synoptic assessment, which draws on and tests your understanding of connections between different topics covered across the qualification.
+This course is assessed through computer-based exams and a synoptic assessment, which draws on and assesses knowledge and understanding from across the qualification.

 • Progression Pathway

-You may also wish to further develop your skills and knowledge by applying for our AAT Level 3 Advanced Diploma in Accounting.
+You may also wish to further develop your skills and knowledge by applying to the AAT Level 3 Advanced Diploma in Accounting.

 • Health, Safety & Well-Being